Guna-Sekhar-Sai-Harsha/Deep-Multi-agent-Reinforcement-Learning-for-Highway-On-Ramp-Merging/README.md

 # Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic

+This is the repository for implementation of "Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic" by Dong Chen and Zhaojian Li and Yongqiang Wang and Longsheng Jiang and Yue Wang.
 An on-policy MARL algorithm for highway on-ramp merging problem, which features parameter sharing, action masking, local reward design and a priority-based safety supervisor.
+The goal was to replicate the results obtained by the authors of the paper.

 ## Algorithms